christianrowlands/android-network-survey/privacy_policy.md

 *   [Google Analytics for Firebase](https://firebase.google.com/policies/analytics)
 *   [Firebase Crashlytics](https://firebase.google.com/support/privacy/)

 If you installed this app from the Google Play store then Firebase Crashlytics and Analytics information is stored in Google Firebase.
-This data is anonoymous but data related to app crashes and general app usage is set to Google Firebase to improve the stability and functionality of this app.
+This data is anonymous but data related to app crashes and general app usage is set to Google Firebase to improve the stability and functionality of this app.
 This data is not sold or provided to any other 3rd party entities by Christian Rowlands or anyone working on the Network Survey Android project.